About VPN Gateway

 A Site-to-Site (S2S) VPN gateway connection is a connection over IPsec/IKE (IKEv1 or IKEv2) VPN tunnel.
-This type of connection requires a VPN device located on-premises that has a public IP address assigned to it and is not located behind a NAT.
 S2S connections can be used for cross-premises and hybrid configurations.
+A S2S connection requires a VPN device located on-premises that has a public IP address assigned to it and is not located behind a NAT.
+For information about selecting a VPN device, see the VPN Gateway FAQ - VPN devices.

 This type of connection is a variation of the Site-to-Site connection.
 You create more than one VPN connection from your virtual network gateway, typically connecting to multiple on-premises sites.
 When working with multiple connections, you must use a RouteBased VPN type (known as a dynamic gateway when working with classic VNets).
 Because each virtual network can only have one VPN gateway, all connections through the gateway share the available bandwidth.
 This is often called a "multi-site" connection.